Auto-exploration for online reinforcement learning

-Our limited theoretical understanding is due to the fact existing results rely on sufficient exploration assumptions, which may not hold in practice.
-For example, both value-based and policy gradient methods commonly assume sufficient action exploration, or that the sampling policy has a sufficiently large positive support~\cite{zou2019finite,lan2023policy,li2023accelerated,mou2023optimal,chen2022finite,kotsalis2022simple,zhu2024uncertainty}.
-This is clearly violated for on-policy sampling methods in unregularized finite state and action RL problems, because the policy converges to an optimal policy, which can be an all zero-ones vector~\cite{puterman2014markov}.
+To avoid poor exploration, two common strategies are \textit{explicit (action) exploration} ($\epsilon$-greedy exploration~\cite{li2025policy,mnih2015human,nanda2025minimal}) and function approximation.
+The former selects an action uniformly at random from time to time to ensure every action is visited with probability greater than zero.
+The latter utilizes linear and nonlinear function approximation techniques, such as neural networks, to find low-dimensional features~\cite{mnih2015human,fan2020theoretical}.
+While both tools are indispensable in empirical RL, there are still fundamental gaps in terms of sample complexity and convergence guarantees.
+For example, existing methods commonly assume sufficient action exploration, or that any action can be selected with probability greater than zero~\cite{lan2023policy,li2023accelerated,mou2023optimal,chen2022finite,kotsalis2022simple,zhu2024uncertainty}.
+Unfortunately, this assumption may not hold for on-policy sampling methods in unregularized finite state and action RL problems, since the policy may converge to a deterministic optimal policy~\cite{puterman2014markov}.
 A natural remedy is explicit exploration.
-However, directly applying explicit exploration in policy gradient methods yields a sub-optimal $O(\epsilon^{-4})$ sample complexity~\cite{alacaoglu2022natural}, where $\epsilon > 0$ is the accuracy tolerance.
-This can be improved to $O(\epsilon^{-2})$ with a carefully timed and controlled explicit exploration schedule~\cite{li2024stochastic}, which also holds holds under linear function approximation.
+However, directly applying explicit exploration in policy-gradient methods yields a sub-optimal $O(\epsilon^{-4})$ sample complexity~\cite{alacaoglu2022natural}, where $\epsilon > 0$ is the accuracy tolerance.
+This can be improved to $O(\epsilon^{-2})$ with a carefully timed and controlled explicit exploration schedule~\cite{li2024stochastic}, which also holds under linear function approximation.
 While this may suggest explicit exploration is necessary for efficient RL,~\cite{li2025policy} showed this is not the case.
-They introduced a new \textit{implicit (action) exploration} phenomena, where under a structural assumption on the existence of a mixing optimal policy, $O(\epsilon^{-2})$ sample complexity is guaranteed without explicit exploration.
-The advantage is simpler algorithms and avoiding sub-optimal actions.
-However, unlike~\cite{li2024stochastic}, this result only holds for tabular RL, i.e.,~without function approximation.
+They introduced a new inherent (action) exploration phenomenon, which we will refer to as \textit{implicit exploration} to contrast with explicit exploration.
+This phenomenon ensures that under the existence of a deterministic optimal policy, the sample complexity is $O(\epsilon^{-2})$ without explicit exploration.
+However, in contrast to~\cite{li2024stochastic}, this result only holds for tabular RL and not for function approximation.